 Enlisting the help of the general public is a cost effective way to monitor for incursions of invasive ant species.
 Public awareness campaigns using posters, leaflets, talks, radio advertising etc. are a good way to gather information about incursions.
 It is important that any awareness campaign has a clear line of communication and that well defined response protocols are in place to promote rapid deployment.

-The biggest advantage of visual surveillance is the capacity to incorporate it into villagers’ everyday life.
+The biggest advantage of passive surveillance is the capacity to incorporate it into villagers’ everyday life.
 As soon as people know what they should look for, each person becomes a potential biosecurity inspector.

 Surveillance capability can be increased by engaging the community.
 Posters, public talks and word of mouth can be used to raise general awareness of potential threat species.